Perennials/logging-node/README.md

    and file records, the deferred sessions and records can be used immediately after the object is constructed and there is no need to wait for a ready callback.
-Operations will buffered and will be flushed to the disk as soon as the file is opened.
+Operations will buffered and will be flushed to the disk as soon as the directory is created or the file is opened.
 2. To reduce clutter and improve performance - opening a deferred session or deferred record will not actually write anything to the disk until the first time some data is written in a deferred record.
 After the first write